This article aims to broadly cover how Gophr works, by explaining how the system chooses and finds vehicles in real-time.

 These informational building blocks become ever more important as the platform scales; the higher the accuracy of the information going in, then the greater the overall efficiency produced overall.

 With logistics the devil is in the details.
-And these details will shouldn’t just help to build the most efficient platform, but will also go a hell of a long way towards future-proofing it.
+And these details shouldn’t just help to build the most efficient platform, but will also go a hell of a long way towards future proofing it.